 - This box is well-formed but price dips to the downside and a gap up and over the top of the box (you will need to rule base what to do with gaps)

 - A new box forms and the green arrow points to the breakout of the stock above the box.

 - Trade is held for 24 days and ends with a break below the box +2.53% gain or $125.38 profit per share

 - Using a buy stop order at the break of the box, the trade is entered

 - While in the current trade, a new box forms following the 3 day high/low rule – still in trade

 - Price breaks the box lows and exit at next candlestick open – 2.72% loss or $135 per share

 Please keep in mind that the breakouts shown were not backed up by a volume study.
 The results could be different if there was a measurement made of the strength of the breakout.

 If you are reading this and thinking this is a breakout strategy, you’d be correct.
 The difference between the Darvas Box and the way the majority trade breakouts, is there are rules in regards to how the box forms.

-Darvas would look for highs in price and whether that was 52 week highs, 100 day highs or all time highs, it doesn’t really say in his book.
+Darvas would look for highs in the price and whether that was 52-week highs, 100-day highs or all-time highs, it doesn’t really say in his book.
 He would also scan for stocks that were primed for growth which back in his day could have been a wide variety of stocks.